sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 [Android](android/App/app/src/main/java/com/matter/casting/CommandInvocationExample.java)
 | [iOS](darwin/TvCasting/TvCasting/MTRCommandInvocationExampleViewModel.swift)}_

-To issue a command, the Casting Client can `contentAppEndpoint` on the CastingPlayer it connected to and handle the command response.
-It would first ensure the endpoint supports the required cluster/command.
+The Casting Client can get a reference to a `contentAppEndpoint` on a CastingPlayer, check if it supports the required cluster/command, and send commands to it.
+It can then handle any command response / error the CastingPlayer sends back.

 On Android, this can be implemented as follows: